 In tropical areas, riverine fisheries sustain millions of people's food and way of life.
 Numerous fresh water fish species have become critically endangered due to severe human interference that has caused habitat loss and degradation in India's riverine environment, especially true in the Ganges basin, where there is a high demand for freshwater.
 Designated as a national river due to its distinctive geographical, historical, social, and economic characteristics, it holds a special place in the history and civilization of the Indian subcontinent (MOEF, 2009).
 The rivers, seas, and oceans that make up our natural inheritance have been abused, misused, and poisoned.
-Nowadays, our drinking water is far from pure-it contains over 200 harmful industrial additives.
+Nowadays, our drinking water is far from pure-it contains over 200 harmful industrial additives. ?
 The world's fifth-largest Ganges basin drains an area of approximately 1,060,000 km2 and holds significant cultural, historical, and religious value (Welcomme, 1985).Ganga originates from the Himalayas after the confluence of 6 rivers: Alaknanda meets Dhauliganga at Vishnuprayag, Nandakini at Nandprayag, Pindar at Karnaprayag, Mandakini at Rudraprayag and finally Bhagirathi at Devprayag.
 From here onwards, it is known as Ganga in the Indian state of Uttarakhand.All of the Ganges' tributaries in India are managed by barrages that restrict water flow for agriculture; as a result, fish catches have decreased, and reports of a loss of species diversity have followed (Das, 2007; Payne et al., 2004).With around 260 fish species recorded for Indian waters, the River Ganges is home to a varied fish fauna (Sinha &Prasad, 2020).Over the last few decades, India has imported over 300 foreign fish species for leisure fishing, experimental aquaculture, and mosquito control (Biju Kumar, 2000).According to recent estimates, 20% of freshwater species globally are considered vulnerable, endangered, or extinct (IUCN, 2010).
 The loss of biodiversity, mainly due to human activities (Abell, 2011 and Pullin, 2000), is of particular concern to aquatic ecosystems (Gibbs, 2000; Saunders,2013; Dawson et al., 2011).
 Due to their high sensitivity to the quantitative and qualitative alterations of aquatic habitats (Oberdorff et al., 2002), as well as the morphology and life history of species associated with environmental constraints (Hilbert et al., 2004; Peck et al., 2006), freshwater fish are one of the most threatened taxonomic groups (Dudgeon et al., 2006; Sarkar et al., 2008; Strecker, 2011).The uncontrolled transfer of aquatic creatures, mainly fish, has raised worldwide concerns, including the loss of native species (Wolter & Röhr, 2010; Reid et al., 2013).
 Fish native to the area compete with exotics for food and habitat.
 They may consume indigenous fish, introduce new diseases and parasites, produce hybrids, destroy the genetic composition of native species, and change the physiochemical makeup of aquatic ecosystems.Globally, changes in riparian vegetation and impoundments (Light& Moyle, 2015; Quist & Schultz.,2003), as well as pollution and sedimentation (Kjelland et al., 2013), have affected water quality and caused disturbances to physical habitat that have led to fish assemblage shifts, a decrease in the diversity of native species, community homogenization, range reduction, and extinction.
 Humans often introduced exotic species into natural habitats to suit their nutritional needs or for less essential uses like fishing, hunting, or gardening (Gallardo et al., 2015).Considerable studies on fish fauna from different freshwater bodies of India have been carried out.
 However, significantly less work has been done on fish composition at District Haridwar, Bijnor, and Muzzafarnagar.As a result, the current effort aimed to generate extensive data on the biodiversity of freshwater fish in the Ganga River from three different locations.

 Material and Methods